transcode-open/apt-cyg/README.md

 ------------

 * Support multi mirrors: Cygwin setup can use multi mirrors.
 They are recorded at last-mirror section in '/etc/setup/setup.rc'.
 It's useful for using [Cygwinports](http://cygwinports.org/).
-* Support completion: Some other forks already supported it.
-For example, [Milly / apt-cyg](https://github.com/Milly/apt-cyg) under the cfg / apt-cyg fork, [ashumkin / apt-cyg](https://github.com/ashumkin/apt-cyg) and etc supported it.
 * Support upgrade: But maybe, busy resources can not be upgraded, and rebase problem will happen.
 Cygwin setup resolves by replacing them at next reboot.
 * Support dependency check for remove subcommand.